kartik-v/yii2-widget-rangeinput/README.md

 to the ```require``` section of your `composer.json` file.

-## Latest Release
+## Release Changes

-> NOTE: The latest version of the module is v1.0.1 released on 22-Nov-2015.
-Refer the [CHANGE LOG](https://github.com/kartik-v/yii2-widget-rangeinput/blob/master/CHANGE.md) for details.
+Refer the [CHANGE LOG](https://github.com/kartik-v/yii2-widget-rangeinput/blob/master/CHANGE.md) for details on various releases and changes.

 ## Demo